Pho-Tue-SoftWare-Solutions-JSC/ChangeIPLocal_HiTechCloud/README.md

 ```bash
 python main.py
 ```
-The script will interact with the 123HOST API to update the A record for your specified domain.
+The script will interact with the HITECHCLOUD API to update the A record for your specified domain.

 ## 📂 Project Structure
 - **main.py**: Main script to execute the DNS update process.